prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 For performing Jdbc JoinPushdown we required below implementations :

-1. Create new PlanOptimizer called GroupInnerJoinsByConnector for JdbcJoinPushdown
+1. Create 2 Optimizers called GroupInnerJoinsByConnector and JdbcJoinPushdown

 For Join pushingdown we need to travers through the JoinNode.
-We are able to create a new optimizer (GroupInnerJoinsByConnector) which implement PlanOptimizer or could create a new Rule (JdbcJoinPushdown) for existing IterativeOptimizer for traversing the Node.
-Here the design is based on the new optimizer GroupInnerJoinsByConnector.
-For both cases the flow and design are same.
+We are able to create a new optimizer (GroupInnerJoinsByConnector) which implements PlanOptimizer and another optimizer JdbcJoinPushdown which implements ConnectorPlanOptimizer.

  Below is the overall process that we have in GroupInnerJoinsByConnector optimizer